 Header Image

-The maritime sector is a key factor for modern society.
-This sector plays a key role regarding the social & economic development and it is a potential source of excellent employment & career opportunities for the millions of people currently working in maritime-related activities and companies around the world.
+The maritime sector plays a key role regarding the social & economic development and it is a potential source of excellent employment & career opportunities for the millions of people currently working in maritime-related activities and companies around the world.

 The maritime industry includes the provision of goods and services in the maritime sector, shipyards, shipbuilding, ports, infrastructure, logistics and tourism.
 According to Koncept Analytics statistics, maritime transport is the dominant branch of the transport sector in terms of size.

-The program has a duration of 4 years and it is designed to provide graduates with specific and specialized engineering skills, corresponding to the requirements of the international maritime economy.
-Graduates will thus acquire the level of scientific, engineering and managerial knowledge but also the practical skills appropriate to the current and future needs of the shipping industry, respectively the river, sea and offshore shipbuilding industry.
+The program has a duration of 4 years, and it is designed to provide graduates with specific and specialized engineering skills, corresponding to the requirements of the international maritime economy.
+Graduates will thus acquire the level of scientific, engineering and managerial knowledge but also the practical skills appropriate to the current and future needs of the shipping industry, respectively the inland waterways, sea and offshore shipbuilding industry.

 WHAT WILL YOU STUDY